vipulnaik/diet-exercise-health/events/2025/2025-10-02-health-issues.md

 fair amount of exercise, so I got my exercise and also confirmed that my health was okay.

+I went to sleep at 12:32 AM.

+## Two days later (2025-10-04)

+I woke up at 8:34 AM, getting a normal 8 hours of sleep at a reasonably good quality.
+I also did my usual exercise in the morning.
+Overall, as of this time I consider myself back to normal.

 ## Potential causal stories

 There was no major smoking gun in the days leading up to